rstacruz/ractive-object/Readme.md

 ## API

 `RObject` is simply a subclass of *Ractive*.
-They support everything Ractive can (eg: events, observers, computed properties) except templates.
+That means it supports everything Ractive does (eg: events, observers, computed properties).

 ```js
 User = RObject.extend({